PRICES, HOURS AND INFORMATION

 (hours alter through the year according to daylight).

-A ticket must be purchased prior to fishing or please call the fishery mobile.
+A ticket must be purchased online or by telephone prior to fishing.

 Once the bag limit is reached, fishing must cease until an additional ticket is purchased.

 No catch and release (with the exception of wild brown trout in lake 1 which will

 Anglers must hold an Environmental Agency Rod Licence.